Yadheedhya06/Yadheedhya06/README.md

 # 💫 About Me:

 - 🔭 I’m currently contributing to **IQ GPT** an AI Search Engine tailored for crypto and will make it easier to query news, live data, and crypto concepts

+- 🔭 I’m currently contributing to **IQ ATP** an agent tokenization platform that created Agents on Fraxtal chain and are autonomously integrated to Socials

-- 🌱 I’m currently mastering **Langchain, Vector Database, Custom Vector embedding mechanisms**
+- 🌱 I’m currently mastering **Eliza, Agentic Frameworks, on-chain AI inference**

 - 👯 I’m looking to collaborate on **ML and AI projects**